RisingStack/kubernetes-graceful-shutdown-example/README.md

 **Success!**

-Zero failed requests: you can see in the app log that Service stopped sending traffic to the pod.
+Zero failed requests: you can see in the app log that Service stopped sending traffic to the pod before we disconnected from db and killed the app.

 ## Known issues